cosmos72/schemesh/doc/lineedit/ansi.md

 1. by setting the environment variables `$SCHEMESH_PS0` or `$SCHEMESH_PS1`, which are mostly compatible with bash PS1 as described in section "PROMPTING" of `man bash` and available online at https://www.man7.org/linux/man-pages//man1/bash.1.html#PROMPTING <br/>
-   Additionally, if `$SCHEMESH_PS0` starts with character sequence "\r" then `prompt0` will be displayed right-aligned to terminal width.
+   Additionally, if `$SCHEMESH_PS0` starts with sequence "\r" i.e. backslash r then `prompt0` will start with ASCII 13 i.e. return character, causing it to be displayed right-aligned to terminal width.

 2. by registering a user-defined function that will be executed each time schemesh needs to draw the prompt.
    Such function must accept a single `lctx` argument and can update the prompt stored into `lctx` as it sees fit.